vimond/replay/plans.md

 * OK Test that player UI doesn't reload video...
 * OK Hide controls bar!
-* Verify buffering state with playback monitor.
+* OK Verify buffering state with playback monitor.
-* Fix currentBitrate and publish new videoengine.
+* OK Fix currentBitrate and publish new videoengine.
+* OK Timeline: Don't call setPosition on drag start.
+Maybe block glitch with isSeeking.

+General improvements

+* Test with subtitles and audio tracks...
+* Make lockedBitrate and maxBitrate props.
+* Look into setting volume, mute, and pause state on startup.
 * Improved timeline: Progress track part.
 Time display/preview of seek position.
 The latter should be a separate component.
-* Timeline: Don't call setPosition on drag start.
-Maybe block glitch with isSeeking.
-* Make sure setting different sources subsequently works.
-Also test that an empty source shuts down video in a clean way.
 * Need to set all state and prop properties on startup? (onReady?)
 PlayerController is probably better for this than VideoStreamer.

-* Test with subtitles and audio tracks...

 Before settling the architecture: Revise rendering and improve performance.
 Probably drop render prop.